 Magnesium: An Ancient Health Secret Rediscovered

-If you have a pulse, you should give magnesium a try.
+If you have a pulse, you should give consider supplementary magnesium.